cuburt/multi-agent-rag/docs/design.md

 - **Metadata Filters:** All three filters described in the requirements are applied *before* ranking: `tenant_id` (mandatory), `doc_type` (optional), and `effective_after` (optional, with `IS NULL OR effective_date >= X` so undated docs aren't dropped).
 - **RBAC Retrieval Shaping:** The caller's `user_role` further narrows the doc_type set — `patient` callers can only see `policy`, `insurance`, `guideline`; `staff` and `admin` see everything.
 This is enforced inside the SQL `WHERE` clause, so the LLM never has the option of leaking a doc type the role isn't entitled to.
 - **Evidence-First Prompting:** The summarizer is instructed to answer *only* from the scratchpad and to fall back to "I don't have enough information to answer that." when context is insufficient.
 Every final answer carries at least one citation — RAG paths cite document IDs, billing/scheduling paths cite claim/appointment IDs, and the tool-free greeting path uses an explicit "No external sources used" sentinel.
-- **Embedding Resilience:** Embedding calls go through `litellm` wrapped in a tenacity retry (3 attempts, exponential backoff).
-On total failure the system falls back to a deterministic seeded 768-dim vector so seeding and offline development never block on a flaky model endpoint.
+- **Embedding Resilience:** Embedding calls default to the native Google GenAI SDK (or `litellm` for OpenAI) wrapped in a tenacity retry (3 attempts, exponential backoff).
+On total failure the system falls back to a deterministic seeded 3072-dim vector so seeding and offline development never block on a flaky model endpoint.

 ## Multi-Tenancy & Security Model